rwanjohi/my_blogs/content/post/2018-04-02-overview-of-machine-learning-algorithms.md

 ***
 # Problems:
-* Classification: The target variable is qualitative (categorical/nominal)
+* Classification problem: The target variable is qualitative (categorical/nominal)
    + Binary- Two possible outcomes only
       + e.g. Yes/No, 0/1
    + Multi-Class- More than 2 outcomes
       + e.g. Positive, Neutral, Negative  customer sentiment/feedback

-* Regression: The target is quantitative (discrete or continuous)
+* Regression problem: The target is quantitative (discrete or continuous)
    + Can take any real number in Real line
       + e.g. Stock prices, estimated revenue, interest rates, price of house, Number of accidents

-# Others:
+### Others:
 * Clustering
 * Dimension reduction